creativeprojects/resticprofile/docs/content/configuration/reference/index.md

 * **path**: true / false, string OR list of strings
 * **tag**: true / false, string OR list of strings

+[^duration]: A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".